vinayakabhatkale/3D-synthetic-pointcloud-generation/README.md

 # Overview

 This repository is for generating synthetic data for 3D point cloud processing.
 With [BlAInder](https://github.com/ln-12/blainder-range-scanner) it is possible to generate synthetic and automatically labelled point clouds.
-As in the KIraF use case, a neural network was trained for predicting semantic labels in a point cloud, another framework - [BlendTorch](https://github.com/cheind/pytorch-blender) - was integrated.
+As in the modproft_vinayaka use case, a neural network was trained for predicting semantic labels in a point cloud, another framework - [BlendTorch](https://github.com/cheind/pytorch-blender) - was integrated.
 BlendTorch was used as basis for domain randomization.
 Multiple Blender scenes will be used as basis for domain randomization methods and for semantic point cloud generation.

 ![](images/concept.png)

 When starting a synthetic data generation, a receiving side has to be available.
-Follow therefore the instuctions in [the ros-deepview](https://gitlab.elektrotechnik.hs-augsburg.de/ttz/kiraf/ros-deepview) repository.
+Follow therefore the instuctions in [the ros-deepview](https://gitlab.elektrotechnik.hs-augsburg.de/ttz/modproft_vinayaka/ros-deepview) repository.

 The process when generating synthetic data can be seen in this image: